fibo/flow-view/gh-pages/index.md

 This document refers to *flow-view* v2, which is implemented in React, yeah!
 Previous version is still available [here](https://github.com/fibo/flow-view/tree/v1.2.1).

 *flow-view* is a reusable visual editor you can use to provide a GUI to your dataflow project.
-I am using it for [dflow], but, I would like it'd be used by other node projects, like [graft](https://github.com/GraftJS/graft).
+I am using it for a minimal Dataflow programming engine: [dflow].

+The followign features are implemented:

+* Create nodes and links visually.
+* SVG server side rendering.
+* Custom items: nodes, links, inspector can be customized.
+* Events are emitted to achieve integration with other packages.

-> Please, help me give Node a common visual interface.
+> Let's give Node.js a common visual interface.
 Use *flow-view*!

 Any feedback is welcome!